Budapest Travel Guide: History, Thermal Baths & Hidden Gems

 Buda Castle, Budapest: Buda Castle courtyard with view toward Prince Eugene statue Historic castle complex with equestrian monument to military hero |

 The pivotal Battle of Zenta occurred on September 11, 1697, near Zenta (present-day Senta, Serbia) during the Great Turkish War.
 Prince Eugene of Savoy, commanding the Holy League forces, faced Sultan Mustafa II himself.
 The Ottomans suffered devastating losses estimated between 20,000 and 30,000 dead, wounded, or missing, while the Holy League casualties were significantly lower.
-Sultan Mustafa II barely escaped with his life, which probably put a damper on his travel plans.
+Sultan Mustafa II barely escaped with his life, forced to watch the destruction of his army from the opposite bank of the Tisza river, unable to intervene.

 |